 - Facilities Reservations and Rentals

-manages the space reservations for all non-academic related meetings and programs, as well as coordinating the logistics for Hayward campus space rentals.
-Other offices coordinate reservations and rentals for use of facilities operated by Housing, Parking, and programs run by ASI at the Hayward campus, and all reservations and rentals at the Concord campus.
+manages the location reservations for all non-academic related meetings and programs, as well as coordinating the logistics for Hayward campus location rentals.
+Other offices coordinate reservations and rentals for use of facilities operated by Housing, Parking, and programs run by Campus Recreation and University Unions at the Hayward campus and all reservations and rentals at the Concord campus.